[OBSERVE: Use this field to inform the user (in your language) that the Join us page is only available in english]

 If you have not already figured out why the climate and sustainable development are relevant to you as a consultancy, I will give you a few clues.

-1. Clients need help, and this is where you can have the most impact.
+1. Clients need help, and this is where we can have the most impact.

 As consultancies, our direct climate impact is marginal.
 We can influence the premises we work in, how and whether we travel and perhaps what our employees eat.
 In other words, we can reduce our negative impact, but since that impact is fairly small, our opportunities to contribute are too.
 But what we can achieve together with our clients through the expertise and the tools, methods and processes we sell is infinitely greater.
 Our clients are also facing huge challenges in combining digitalisation, innovation, growth and competitiveness with sustainable development.
 Clients’ challenges mean business for consultants, so this is where consultancies should put their energies, of course.
 Develop your offerings so that you can assist your clients in achieving the goal of a fossil-free future and global sustainability.
 That is what our clients are willing to pay for!

-2. As an agent of solutions, you will enhance your firm’s relevance and attractiveness.
+2. As an agent of solutions, we will enhance your firm’s relevance and attractiveness.

 The new generation of employees value the opportunity to contribute to something “bigger”.
 Offering high pay and career opportunities is often not enough to be considered an attractive employer.
 Especially not if the people you want to attract are those who are driven, goal-oriented and deeply committed.
 I don’t believe there is a consultancy out there looking actively for the opposite.

 As an agent of solutions, you have the opportunity to satisfy the deep-seated desire for meaningful work.
-Because just as Simon Sinek put it in his TED talk, “How Great Leaders Inspire Action”, we as consultancy firms need to get better at communicating why we exist and why we consultants get up every morning and go to work.
+Because just as Simon Sinek put it in his TED talk, “How Great Leaders Inspire Action” External link., we as consultancy firms need to get better at communicating why we exist and why we consultants get up every morning and go to work.

 Give individuals who want to contribute to the transition the scope to do it and make it clear how you as a consultancy can be an agent of solutions every day and in all aspects of your business.
 Prize and cultivate individual commitment.
 When you do, values-driven employees will seek you out.
 And thereafter you can reap the fruits of their commitment and success.